Citations Network of Internal Dependencies computed by codexplor

 code sample hereafter, the 1st match is realized by

-can’t match
+construct_corpus, but codexplor can’t match

-the instantiated Python methods, i.e. obj.method()
+the instantiated Python methods, i.e. obj.method().

 Filter undesired match